Promoting occupational prospects of young Africans

 Co-funded by: European Union (EU)

 Country: Africa (supraregional)

-Lead executing agency: African Union (AU), represented by the AU Commission (AUC); implementation by the Planning and Coordinating Agency (NPCA) of the New Partnership for Africa’s Development (NEPAD)
+Lead executing agency: African Union (AU), represented by the AU Commission (AUC) and the AU Development Agency (AUDA-NEPAD)